 Asset Freezing Order – Case example

-Sundeep Soor of CK heads up a nationwide team experienced at dealing with complex Proceeds of Crime Act cases and confirms:
+Sundeep Soor of CK heads up a nationwide team experienced in dealing with complex Proceeds of Crime Act cases and confirms:

 If you or your company are the victim of an Account or Asset Freezing Order our experienced team are available to defend your interests 24 hours a day, anywhere in the UK or abroad.

-Sundeep Soor (Director) is the Head of Fraud and Tax at Cartwright King.
+Sundeep Soor (Director) is the Head of corporate and financial crime at Cartwright King.
 Sundeep and his team are on hand across the country to help you and can assist wherever you are based.
 Please contact us here for an initial discussion.

 All advice is correct at time of publication.